Des Plaines luxury car delivery driver beaten, cars stolen by group of thieves, police say

 Both crimes took place within an hour.
 Jidd isn't concerned about the cars that were taken, but rather the delivery driver who was so callously beaten.

 "Cars, they can come and go.
-It's very hard as a human being to see him liming and going and trying to survive and trying to ask for his life," Jidd said.
+It's very hard as a human being to see him limping and going and trying to survive and trying to ask for his life," Jidd said.

 RELATED: Police search for Aurora carjacking vehicle after woman shot in Wendy's parking lot